Ndushie/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script in 4-empty creates an empty file called hello The script in 5-execute adds execute permission to the owner of the file hello.
-The script in 6-multiple_permissions  adds execute permission to the owner and group owner and read permission to others
+The script in 6-multiple_permissions  adds execute permission to the owner and group owner and read permission to others The script in 7-everybody adds execute permission to the owner,group owner and other users.